KennyOgun/customer_behavioural_segmentation_using_unsupervised_learning/README.md

 2. **Cluster 1(High Frequency & High Monetary Value): Top Spenders/High-Value Loyal Customers**

-   This is the most valuable customer segment with high purchase frequency, high spending, and recent transactions.
+   This is the most valuable customer segment(makes up only 0.09% but critical for revenue,) with high purchase frequency, high spending, and recent transactions.

    Recommendation Strategies: